hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 # Configure the Microsoft Azure Provider
 provider "azurerm" {
+  features {}

+  subscription_id = "00000000-0000-0000-0000-000000000000"

-  skip_provider_registration = true # This is only required when the User, Service Principal, or Identity running Terraform lacks the permissions to register Azure Resource Providers. features {}
+  # This is only required when the User, Service Principal, or Identity running Terraform lacks the permissions to register Azure Resource Providers.
+  skip_provider_registration = true
 }

 # Create a resource group